 Buying generic store brands at the supermarket is on the rise.
 More people are putting expensive purchases on layaway.
 Wealthy people are eating more often at fast food places.

 It may seem odd, but some people think it’s a sign of strength to say they can’t afford something.
 Some retail stores are even creating departments for second hand items.
-Yard sales and swap meets have become popular in the past couple of years, too.
+Yard sales and swap meets have become popular, too.

 Are old stigmas going away?
 Is all this what reality dictates these days, or is this just another temporary trend?
 Some economists say this is the way things are now, and we should get used to it.

 Yet Americans are double minded.
-For example, I’ve shared here before that some people are buying generic brand toothpaste, only to splurge on a trip to Disney World or New York City.
+For example, I’ve heard that some people are buying generic brand toothpaste, only to splurge on a trip to Disney World or New York City.
 That’s obviously not the case with everyone who’s becoming frugal these days, but it’s a curiosity nonetheless.

 I’m glad to see this change of buying habits.
 It’s about time we began scaling down to a way of life that’s more frugal and manageable.